ANN WASHINGTON CHAPTER, NSDAR MOUNT VERNON, WASHINGTON CHAPTER FOUNDED 1921

 Picture

-Part of the chapter's Earth Day Cleanup Crew
+Some of the chapter's Earth Day Cleanup Crew is an example of the chapter's community service.

 Picture